top-devel/top/doc/source/install.rst

 **Prerequisites:**

 The configure script allows you to configure the build environment of TOP.
-In order to intall TOP, you will need:
+In order to install TOP, you will need:

 * a Fortran compiler supporting procedure interface (``gfortran (>=4.9)``)
 * a recent version of Python (``python (>=2.7)``)